Chronic lymphocytic leukemia (CLL) is an indolent hematologic cancer that occurs with increasing age.

 Treatment options include a conservative approach (active surveillance), chemoimmunotherapy, and targeted therapies.
 Stem cell transplant is an option for high-risk disease.

 Median survival has improved with the availability of targeted therapies.

-Chronic lymphocytic leukemia (CLL) is an indolent lymphoproliferative disorder in which monoclonal B lymphocytes (>5 x 10⁹/L) are predominantly found in peripheral blood.
+CLL is an indolent lymphoproliferative disorder in which monoclonal B lymphocytes (>5000 cells/microliter [>5 x 10⁹/L]) are predominantly found in peripheral blood.
+Lymphocytosis is sustained for at least 3 months.
 If these cancer cells are found predominantly in lymph nodes, the disorder is called small lymphocytic lymphoma.

 History and exam

 Key diagnostic factors

 - shortness of breath and fatigue

 - family history of CLL